OXID-eSales/paypal-checkout-documentation/configuration.rst

       Fig.: Payment method PayPal active

 The payment methods "Credit card" and "Purchase upon invoice" are not available?
-Follow the instructions under :ref:`troubleshooting:"Credit card" and "Purchase upon invoice" not available`.
+Follow the instructions under :ref:`troubleshooting:Payment methods or functions not available`.

 .. hint::